 - Catch basins across the UMAA campus are cleaned and the sewer lines water-jetted.
 Liquid waste is decanted and drained to approved sanitary sewer locations and the remaining non-hazardous sediment and debris is transported off-site for disposal at an approved facility.
 To more effectively handle the storm and sanitary cleaning solids, UMAA constructed a covered storage pad for drying the solids.
 The solids are then loaded onto a dump truck or a roll-off container and transported to a sanitary landfill for proper disposal as non-hazardous waste. - The UMAA has moved to a GIS-based system for catch basin cleanout which has improved tracking for reporting.
-During the reporting period, 1,100 catch basins were cleaned and approximately 375 cubic yards of debris was removed from storm lines, catch basins, manholes, and street sweeping activities. - Sixty-six (66) underground structures including hydrodynamic separators, diversion structures, underground storage, and other water quality devices were inspected and maintained during the reporting period.
+During the reporting period, 1,278 catch basins were cleaned and approximately 240 cubic yards of debris was removed from storm lines, catch basins, manholes, and street sweeping activities. - Sixty-four (64) underground structures including hydrodynamic separators, diversion structures, underground storage, and other water quality devices were inspected and maintained during the reporting period.

-• UMD continued implementing their 5-year cycle catch basin cleaning strategy and cleaned a total of 38 storm drain structures during this reporting period.
+• UMD continued implementing their 5-year cycle catch basin cleaning strategy and cleaned a total of 28 storm drain structures during this reporting period, resulting in 1,800 gallons of storm drain cleanout residue (water and sediment).

 • At UMF, catch basins are inspected and cleaned out as needed by F&O staff.
+EHS-F is currently reviewing having an outside contractor complete targeted catch basin cleanout during fall 2022.